 Ear Training with Intervals

-Learning to recognise intervals by ear is a large part of most musical training.
+Learning to recognize intervals by ear is a large part of most musical training.
 Luckily, there are some really easy ways to do this.

-All intervals have some well known songs which have used them in their hooks, so once you know which hook is which interval, they become easy to recognise.
+All intervals have some well-known songs which have used them in their hooks, so once you know which hook is which interval, they become easy to recognize.

 Here are some tunes that can help you to train your ears: